Ramakrishna183048/-12314173---COIT20261---2026T1-/week04.md

-# Week 04 – Routing Tables and OSPF
+# Week04 – Routing Tables and OSPF

 ## Overview
 This week focused on understanding how routing works in networks.
 The first task involved configuring a router and hosts across two subnets and analysing routing tables.
 The second task explored dynamic routing using OSPF, where routers automatically exchange routing information and adapt to network changes.